How to become a coach

 So you know you want to be a coach… but what kind of coach?
 Having at least a rough idea of which area of coaching you’d like to work in can be helpful to start with.
 Is there a particular subject you’re really passionate about?
 Maybe you want to empower clients in their careers or help them live life slower and more creatively?

-You can narrow down your niche later in the process, but when you start looking at training, it might help you to know which direction you plan to go in.
-This can be as broad as ‘life coaching’ or ‘career coaching’ or as niche as ‘confidence coach’ or ‘health coach’.
+You can narrow down your niche later in the process, but when you start looking at training, it might help you to know which direction you think you might go in.
+This can be as broad as ‘life coaching’ or ‘career coaching’ or as niche as ‘grief coach’ or ‘wellness coach’.

 It can also help at this point to think about coaching styles.
 Some training courses focus on specific approaches such as transformational coaching, or even neuro-linguistic programming (NLP), so having an understanding of these before you dive in can help.